 Use this piece as a guide to cut the same shape out of the 18-inch side of the box starting 1 1/2 inches from the side.
 Reverse the pattern on the opposite 18-inch side.
 Cut down the middle of the remaining 12-inch side.
 Assemble the box, overlapping the pieces of the 12-inch side to create a taper to the cockpit.
 Set this piece aside for later installation.

 Cut Out the Tail Section

-Print the templates full size at a local office supply store.
-Lay one of the flat boxes on a cutting surface and tape the template to it.
-Cut out following the red lines and score at the green dotted lines.
+Print your template's full size at a local office supply store.
+Set one of the flat boxes on a cutting surface and tape the template to it.
+Cut out and score following the lines of your template.

 Assemble the Tail Section

 Fold at each of the scored lines and bend to meet the tab of the previous section.
 Tape in place.
 Work your way around until all four corners are taped into a cone shape.
 Tape the final section from the inside.